MARKET SNAPSHOT: Dow Aims For 6th Straight Record As Fed Comes Into Focus

 Continue Reading Below

-U.S. stocks rose on Tuesday, with the Dow hitting its latest in a string of records as investors awaited the start of a two-day meeting of Federal Reserve policy makers.
+U.S. stock indexes climbed to record highs on Tuesday, as investors awaited the start of a two-day meeting of Federal Reserve policy makers.

-The Dow Jones Industrial Average rose 35 points, or 0.2%, to 22,366, hitting an all-time high.
+The Dow Jones Industrial Average rose 52 points, or 0.2%, to 22,383, hitting a record high.
 On Monday, the blue-chip average notched its 40th record close of the year (http://www.marketwatch.com/story/dow-sp-500-line-up-for-fresh-records-to-start-the-week-2017-09-18).
 It is currently on track for its eighth straight daily gain, its longest streak since August, as well as its sixth straight record close.

-The Nasdaq Composite Index rose 11 points to 6,465, a gain of 0.2%.
-The tech-heavy index, which is currently up about 20% year to date, briefly dipped into negative territory in early trading, though it subsequently recovered.
+The Nasdaq Composite Index rose 8 points to 6,462, a gain of 0.1%.
+The tech-heavy index, which is currently up about 20% year-to-date, briefly dipped into negative territory in early trading, though it subsequently recovered.
 It is a few points from its intraday record.

 Financial stocks were among the biggest gainers of the day, with the sector up about 0.7%, the biggest advance among the 11 primary S&P 500 sectors.
 The group was driven by insurance names; Progressive Corp.
 (PGR) was the biggest gainer in the industry, up 2.9%.
 Allstate Corp.(ALL) rose 0.6%.